 Hybrid amps vs solid-state amps

 Hybrid amps tend to be more expensive than solid-state amps of the same power rating.
 Because hybrid amps have pre-amp tubes, they will require more maintenance than solid-state amps and will also be more likely to break down.
-Hybrid amps are usually a little heavier than solid-state amps of similar size due to the extra components in the tube section.
+Hybrid amps are usually a little heavier than solid-state amps of similar size due to the extra components as well.

 The bottom line is that you have to choose what’s right for you, and not just because your favorite bass player uses a particular amp.
-In fact, many bassists have both tube and solid-state amps for different situations.
+In fact, many bassists have both types of amps for different situations.
 I personally prefer the all-tube amp sound but usually play through a solid-state amp for convenience.

 Then there’s also a fourth option, the digital amplifier…but that’s for another post.